Spicy Dinner Recipes

 Each of these spicy dinner recipes is delicious and flavorful, with the perfect amount of heat(not overwhelmingly hot).
 And to make things even easier, I've also discussed how to adjust the spice level for each dish.

 I've also included American classics with spicy twists, as well as some with a global influence.
-Additionally, I ensured that the ingredients are readily available, so you don't have to hunt for anything special(like these Spicy Soup Recipes).
+Additionally, I ensured the ingredients are readily available, so you don't have to hunt for anything special.
+Check into spicy side dish recipes to make a comforting weeknight dinner.

 These recipes are easy to make, and you can choose your favorite depending on the season, the weather, or your mood (you can pair them with Spicy Salad Recipes, too).
 From lazy-day dinners to decadent weekend dinners, I've got everything covered.